profsam97/racing/README.md

 ### Typing Mechanics

-- **WPM Calculation:** Words Per Minute calculation based on typing speed
+- **WPM Calculation:** Words Per Minute calculation based on typing speed.
-- **Accuracy Tracking:** Percentage of correctly typed characters
+- **Accuracy Tracking:** Percentage of correctly typed characters.
-- **Copy/Paste Prevention:** Prevents players from cheating by copying the text
+- **Copy/Paste Prevention:** Prevents players from cheating by copying the text.
 - **Input Validation:** Disables typing when the game is paused, finished, or when the player completes the text
-- **Visual Feedback:** Success message on completion or error message when time runs out
+- **Visual Feedback:** Success message on completion or error message when time runs out.

 ## Technical Implementation